 There are of course those who benefit from the large prison population of the United States, namely those that provide services in the highly profitable prison industry.
-In 2009, more than 50 billion U.S. dollars was spent on state correctional facilities in the United States.
-Unsurprisingly, such astronomical expenditure levels have prompted critics of voice their concern over the extent of privatization present in the American prison system.
-After all, it appears unlikely those running the prisoners or co-ordinating prisoner related services will seek lower incarceration rates in future so long as their bottom line is dependent on the number of those unwillingly donning an orange jumpsuit.
+In 2016, almost 52 billion U.S. dollars was spent on state correctional facilities in the United States.
+Unsurprisingly, such astronomical expenditure levels have prompted critics to voice their concern over the extent of privatization present in the American prison system.
+After all, it appears unlikely those running the prisoners or coordinating prisoner-related services will seek lower incarceration rates in the future so long as their bottom line is dependent on the number of those unwillingly donning an orange jumpsuit.